coinkite/coinkite-tap-proto/docs/protocol.md

 ## SATSCHIP Differences

-The SATSCHIP version is exactly like a TAPSIGNER, except it ships from the factory with a starting PIN of `123456` and the AES key for backups is not provided.
+The SATSCHIP version is exactly like a TAPSIGNER, except it ships from the factory with a starting PIN of `123456` and key backup is not supported.
 The URL provided when tapped, will lead to `satschip.com` rather than `tapsigner.com`.

+The status response contains an extra field: `satschip=True` and omits the `num_backups` value which would not be possible to change.

 Learn more about the SATSCHIP variant at: [SATSCHIP.com](https://satschip.com)